Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

     }
 }
 ```

+See also [manage associations](#manageassociations) for more examples of uploading and creating nodes.

 ## Upload a file with custom type {#uploadfilecustomtype}
 Uploading a file with a custom type to the Repository means creating a node with a type other than `cm:content`.
 See